Colbert raid: Aftermath

 Following the rout, Colbert drove a tomahawk into the ground near the riverbank, symbolizing his intent to return, and had another message sent to Dubreil via one of the village inhabitants:

-You can form an idea of my forces, at 12 today 500 Chickasaws are due to arrive and also two bateaux loaded with men, armed with four swivels and a cannon and if the Commandant of the fort does not surrender before the said hour and I am victorious, as I have no doubt I shall be, I do not know whether I can hold my people or not, and if the...
-[Quapaw] are used against us I myself will order the prisoners killed.

 This message was ignored by Dubreil and the reinforcements mentioned by Colbert never materialized when Dubreil failed to surrender the fort.
 Chief Angaska arrived at the post at noon that day, and was scolded by Dubreil for his failure to send word about the approaching force.
-Angaska, after explaining the deception by Colbert's scouts, was sent with 100 Quapaw and 20 Spanish soldiers to recover the prisoners taken by the retreating Loyalists.
+Angaska, after explaining the deception by Colbert's scouts, was sent with 100 Quapaw and 20 Spanish soldiers to recover the prisoners taken by the retreating British.

 On April 24, Angaska reached Colbert's flotilla near the mouth of the Arkansas River and proceeded to negotiate for the release of the prisoners.
 Bluffing that he had 250 men, Angaska convinced Colbert to release all but eight of his prisoners.
-Lieutenant de Villars and his wife were among those freed, but before being released, the lieutenant was allowed to sign an agreement securing the release of five Loyalist irregular arrested by the local Spanish government for rebellious activities in Natchez.
+Lieutenant Luis de Villars and his wife were among those freed, but before being released, the lieutenant was allowed to sign an agreement securing the release of five British irregulars arrested by the local Spanish government for rebellious activities in Natchez.

-De Villars agreed to this under pain of re-imprisonment by Colbert or a fine, and the agreement was later fulfilled when the rebels were paroled on Villar's request.
-On May 5, Dubreil wrote to the Spanish governor of Louisiana, Esteban Rodríguez Miró, detailing the battle and praising the competence of his men.
+Lieutenant Luis de Villars agreed to this under pain of re-imprisonment by Colbert or a fine, and the agreement was later fulfilled when the rebels were paroled on De Villar's request.
+On May 5, Dubreil wrote to the Spanish Louisiana governor, Esteban Miró, detailing the battle and praising the competence of his men.
 On May 16, Miró wrote to Colbert, informing him of the January 20 preliminary peace treaty between the two sides and requesting that all property and prisoners be returned unconditionally.
 Although the remaining prisoners were released, Colbert refused to return the property seized in the raid.